Economic Impact

 DBEDT’s Research and Economic Analysis Division (READ) made the estimates and prepared the report, while the Business Development & Support Division (BDSD) led the state’s efforts for international student exchange.

-“The Economic Impact of International Students in Hawaii – 2021 Update,” shows the direct spending by foreign students in Hawaii was $105 million for the calendar year 2021.
+“The Economic Impact of International Students in Hawaii – Calendar Year 2023” shows the direct spending by foreign students in Hawaii was $188 million for the calendar year 2023.
 This estimate includes the total living expenses and institutional tuition and fees.

 The Study Hawaii consortium of 21 schools in Hawaii is the association promoting the industry and actively recruiting international students.